alreadydone/PhyloM/Noise_Elimination/README.md

 # Training and Evaluation
-Training and evaluation can be performed using the following command.
+Data construction, training, and evaluation can be performed using the **main.py** file.
+Using the following command the list of tunable arguments for running this file can be found.
 To see the examples of using the arguments, please refer to the bottom of the page.

 ```console
 foo@bar:~$ python main.py --help